High Availability (HA) ¶

 Note that the default networking provider (kubenet) does not support private topology.

-Example 3: multiple masters in the same AZ ¶
+Example 3: multiple control-plane nodes in the same AZ ¶

-If necessary, for example in regions with less than 3 AZs, you can launch multiple masters in the same AZ.
+If necessary, for example in regions with less than 3 AZs, you can launch multiple control-plan nodes in the same AZ.

 kops create cluster \